 Research Before Starting Your Photo Preservation Project

 It’s a nightmare scenario: you finally decide to save time and money by packing up and shipping your precious print photos to a scanning service to digitize but the photos disappear in transit.
-In fact, this actually happened to one of our customers, Irene S.

 “In the process of scanning all my photos, I decided to try another photo scanning company.
 I live in Prescott and they’re in Phoenix (less than 100 miles away).
 I boxed up an order and sent it to the company, but three months later, I found myself at the point of filing a theft report.
 I called the company several times for updates but my calls and emails went answered.
 It was as if the company fell off the face of the planet and took all my photos with them!
 Then, months later, I opened my front door and the box of photos was back—it looked the same as when I sent it with no further information provided.”